-Although we intend to hold our target investments for the long-term, we may occasionally classify some of our debt securities as AFS.
+Although we intend to hold our target investments for the long-term, we may occasionally classify some of our debt securities as available-for-sale, or AFS.
 Investments classified as AFS are carried at their fair value, with changes in fair value recorded through accumulated other comprehensive income, a component of stockholders' equity, rather than through earnings.
 We do not intend to hold any of our investments for trading purposes.